nhnguyen98/LISA_LSST_DWDs/README.md

 Candidate sample with N_nearby <= 10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is the lower-crowding candidate sample:
+The low-crowding candidate sample is defined by:

     visible_mask
     AND uncertainty_count <= 10